qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 .. note::
-  Documentation is versioned and translated only for QGIS Long Term Releases (LTR), meaning that if you are running a regular release (eg, QGIS 3.0), help button will open the *testing* manual page, which may contain description of features in newer release (3.2 and 3.4) or in development (3.1 and 3.3).
+  Documentation is versioned and translated only for QGIS Long Term Releases (LTR), meaning that if you are running a regular release (eg, QGIS 3.0), the help button will by default open the next LTR manual page (ie. 3.4 LTR), which may contain description of features in newer releases (3.2 and 3.4).
+If no LTR documentation is available then the *testing* doc, with features from newer and development versions, is used.

 **QSettings**